lmstudio-ai/venvstacks/README.md

 ---------------

-The initial (and ongoing) development of the `venvstacks` project is being funded by [LMStudio](https://lmstudio.ai/), where it serves as the foundation of LMStudio's support for local execution of Python AI frameworks such as [Apple's MLX](https://lmstudio.ai/blog/lmstudio-v0.3.4).
+The initial (and ongoing) development of the `venvstacks` project is being funded by [LM Studio](https://lmstudio.ai/), where it serves as the foundation of LM Studio's support for local execution of Python AI frameworks such as [Apple's MLX](https://lmstudio.ai/blog/lmstudio-v0.3.4).

-The use of "🐸" (frog) and "🦎" (newts are often mistaken for lizards and vice-versa!) as the Unicode support test characters is a reference to the internal LMStudio project that initially built and continues to maintain `venvstacks`: Project Amphibian.
+The use of "🐸" (frog) and "🦎" (newts are often mistaken for lizards and vice-versa!) as the Unicode support test characters is a reference to the internal LM Studio project that initially built and continues to maintain `venvstacks`: Project Amphibian.